chumbud/de-mote.github.io/antho-req.md

 ###[Apply!](#apply)

-**Note: If want to hold both of these positions, go right ahead and let us know when you apply!**
+**Note: If you want to hold both of these positions, go right ahead and let us know when you apply!**

 # <a name="design"></a> Anthologist Designer Requirements and Recommendations: